19hours/sg-statutes/Acts/Women’s Charter.md

 (a) an order for the payment of a monthly allowance made or deemed to be made by a court under Part VIII;

-(b) an order for the payment of periodical sums by way of maintenance or alimony to a wife or for the benefit of any child under Part X;
+(b) an order for the payment of periodical sums by way of maintenance or alimony to a wife or former wife or an incapacitated husband or incapacitated former husband, or by way of maintenance for the benefit of any child, under Part X;

+[Act 7 of 2016 wef 01/07/2016]

 (c) an order for maintenance made by the Syariah Court under the Administration of Muslim Law Act (Cap.
 3);

 (d) an order for maintenance made under the Maintenance of Parents Act (Cap.
 167B); and

-(e) a maintenance order registered or confirmed by the court under the Maintenance Orders (Facilities for Enforcement) Act (Cap.
+(e) a maintenance order registered or confirmed by the court under the Maintenance Orders (Reciprocal Enforcement) Act (Cap.
+169) or the Maintenance Orders (Facilities for Enforcement) Act (Cap.
 168)1.

 [14/69; 30/96]

+[Act 7 of 2016 wef 01/07/2016]

 1This Act, which was formerly known as the Reciprocal Enforcement of Maintenance Orders Act (Cap.
 26, 1970 Ed.), will be repealed upon the commencement of section 19(1) of the Maintenance Orders (Reciprocal Enforcement) Act (Cap.
 169).